swe-students-fall2025/0-git-practice-chzzznn/README.md

 (Evelynn Mak)

 It was nice of the article to include the differences between a Software Developer and a Software Engineer as I was not that aware of the differences between the two roles.
 I did not realize that software developers focused more on debugging.

+## Article Interest
+(Nicole Zhang)

+Woah very cool to know how swe reduces costs and development time.
+I believe swe is also a lot more than mere technical development